JennEYoon/deep-learning/readme.md

 Author: Jennifer E. Yoon

 git history cleanup, remove deleted folders/large files from git history on 6/25/2022
- * successfully reduced repo size from 1.3 GB to 500 mb.
+ * successfully reduced repo size from 1.3 GB to under 500 mb.
  * removed empty commits related to deleted files.
 Commit number for repo declined.
  * unexpectedly increased total number of commits on github graph by 900 in 2020 and 600 in 2021.
+ * Hard reset on Github, delete existing repo, then create fresh repo with same name, push from local to Github.
+Fixed weird problem with too many extra github commits on graph, but lost a few stars and forks from other users.

 ---